A03: Production server with Real-Time Web

 - TLS certificates

 - Environment variables

-- Which extra modules did you use in the assignment?
-Motivate the use of them and how you have make sure that they are secure enough for production
+Which extra modules did you use in the assignment?
+Motivate the use of them, and how you have to make sure that they are secure enough for production.

-Have you implemented any extra features (see below)?
-If so, describe them.
+Have you implemented any extra features (see below) that could motivate a higher grade of this assignment?
+If so, describe them - one by one.